Electric classic cars: iconic models reinvented for the 21st century

 The previously mentioned Electric Classic Cars (www.electricclassiccars.co.uk) is one of the more established UK companies carrying out electric classic-car conversions.
 It's run by Richard Morgan and features in a Quest channel TV series called 'Vintage Voltage', showcasing some of the conversions carried out.
 Past projects have included electric conversions of a Porsche 911, a Karmann Ghia (above), a Fiat 500, a Land Rover Defender 110, a Chesil Speedster, a BMW 2002, a Ferrari 308 GTS and a Lancia Fulvia.

-According to Lunny: "Our main focus is on converting these (once) thirsty gas-guzzlers to zero-emission vehicles, to ensure their charm and allure can continue to be enjoyed for years to come.
+As well as electric 964s and the GT40, the company has also created electrified versions of the Land Rover Series IIA, Mercedes Pagoda convertible and Porsche 964 in Targa and narrow-body form.
+According to Lunny: “Our main focus is on converting these (once) thirsty gas-guzzlers to zero-emission vehicles, to ensure their charm and allure can continue to be enjoyed for years to come.
 It's vitally important to us that our cars retain their original appeal.
 Our aim is to articulate and enhance the underlying beauty of an iconic motor, offering a truly unique and eco-friendly drive for the car enthusiast of the future."

 A few years back, Renault experimented with an open-top electric concept car based on its classic Renault 4 family hatchback.
 Called the 'e-Plein Air' (above), it's a nod to the Renault 4 Plein Air beach car of the 1960s.
 The powertrain and battery are from a Renault Twizy, giving the car 17bhp and a range of about 60 miles.
 Inside, the seats have been reupholstered with an eye-catching blue material, while a picnic hamper features in the rear.